Kyriosity/read-write/README+/.net/README+/cs-malpractice.md

 ### Indiscriminate catch

-Negligent use of snippets can create the next good known crash-prone block:
+Negligent use of snippets can create the next good, known crash-prone block.
+It's obvious, and most of us won't code such a trap.

 ```csharp
 try {